Uruguay imported US$8.3 billion worth of goods from around the globe in 2019, down by -12.4% since 2015 and down by -7.6% from 2018 to 2019.

-From a continental perspective, 39.1% of Uruguay’s total imports by value in 2018 were purchased from fellow Latin American countries excluding Mexico but including the Caribbean.
-Asian trade partners supplied 23.5% of import buys from Uruguayan importers while 14.5% worth of goods originated from Europe.
-At 11.6%, a smaller percentage came from North America with 8.9% furnished by African exporters and 0.2% from Oceania led by New Zealand.
+From a continental perspective, four-fifths of Uruguay’s total imports by value in 2019 were purchased from fellow Latin American countries excluding Mexico but including the Caribbean.
+Asian trade partners supplied 23.5% of import buys from Uruguayan importers while 14% worth of goods originated from Europe.
+At 13.1%, a smaller percentage came from North America with 8.6% furnished by African exporters and 0.2% from Oceania led by New Zealand and Australia.

 Uruguay’s Top 10 Imports

 The following product groups represent the highest dollar value in Uruguay’s import purchases during 2019.
 Also shown is the percentage share each product category represents in terms of overall imports into Uruguay.

 - Mineral fuels including oil: US$1.1 billion (13.2% of total imports)

 - Pharmaceuticals: $255.5 million (3.1%)

 - Meat: $240.7 million (2.9%)

 - Fertilizers: $234.6 million (2.8%)

 - Furniture, bedding, lighting, signs, prefab buildings: $185.9 million (2.2%)

 Uruguay’s top 10 imports accounted for 59.6% of the overall value of its product purchases from other countries.